2013 February 15 Chelyabinsk fireball

 Eye witness interview in the street.

 2013, March 22 - Friday - Long journey to map out the south-eastern extent of glass damage.
-Peope live concentrated in villages, nearly all of which have a school building with large windows.
+People live concentrated in villages.
+By interviewing local market attendants and people on the street, the extent of the glass damage and personal experiences are charted.
+Reports of damage are verified by visiting schools.
+Almost every village has a school building with large windows.
 Those tended to be most prone to damage.
-By interviewing local market attendants and people on the street, the extent of damage is charted.
-Reports are verified by visiting schools.

 After thaw period, layer of water on ice prevented visit of hole.